 A person with narcissistic personality disorder may have a strong sense of entitlement.
 This means they might believe they’re inherently worthy of special treatment, recognition, and privileges.

 When things don’t go their way, they might react with anger and feel the need to blame others for “messing things up.”

-A sense of entitlement might also lead someone with NPD to think anything they do for you is just the greatest.
+A sense of entitlement might also lead someone with narcissistic personality to think anything they do for you is just the greatest.